Insurance Rates in Uninsured Underinsured Motorist Coverage

 Although the state of California requires people to have insurance, the Insurance Information Institute (III) discovered that about 16% of all California motorists do not have an insured vehicle, ranking 10th in the top 10 states with the highest percentage of uninsured motorists.

-To protect yourself from an incident where the other party consists of drivers without insurance you should acquire uninsured motorist bodily injury coverage.
-Without it, unless you successfully sue the other party, all costs of the accident will become out of pocket expenses.
+To protect yourself from an incident in which the other party consists of drivers without insurance, you should acquire uninsured motorist bodily injury coverage.
+Without it, unless you successfully sue the other party, all costs of the accident will become out-of-pocket expenses.
 With uninsured motorist coverage, you’ll be compensated even if the other party cannot pay for it.

 The same applies to uninsured motorist property damage coverage.
 If the damages to your car, lost wages, and medical expenses go beyond the at-fault party’s liability coverage limit, underinsured coverage will help you pay for the excess costs that surpass the negligent party’s policy.

-California forbids insurance companies to increase rates after making an uninsured/underinsured motorists claim.
+California forbids insurance companies from increasing rates after making an uninsured/underinsured motorist claim.
 Proposition 103 legally binds companies against raising their customer’s rates.

 However, there is an exemption, the same proposition does not allow you to make multiple UM/UIM claims in short periods — it can be seen as using your coverage to take advantage of either insurance companies or other drivers.